amponsemmichael/product-management-system/README.md

 # product-management-system
-An e-commerce Product Management System that allows for advanced product management using Spring Boot.
+A Product Management System that allows for advanced product management using technologies such SpringBoot, React.js, MongoDB, JavaScript, Node.JS, etc.